-At the time, the various bands of Nez Perce had little to lose in signing a treaty with Stevens and Palmer because the treaty left the boundaries of their homelands mostly intact.2 Still, the Nez Perce chiefs were skeptical of everything that Stevens promised.
+everything that Stevens promised.
 Among the few who supported the treaty was Chief Lawyer, a Christian Nez Perce schooled under Henry Spalding who strongly advocated tribal compliance with the demands of missionaries and government officials alike.
 As Lawyer told Colonel George Wright, all he wanted was "peace, plows, and schools" (Manring 1912).
 Feeling he could rely on Lawyer's support, Stevens chose to recognize him as the primary leader and sole voice of all the various bands of Nez Perce, though few other tribal members accepted him as such.
-The government's assumption of Lawyer's leadership role proved fateful to the Nez Perce in future negotiations and created a chasm between pro- treaty and anti-treaty, effectively Christian and non-Christian Nez Perce, that has never fully healed (Josephy 2007).
+The government's assumption of Lawyer's leadership role proved fateful to the Nez Perce in future negotiations and created a chasm between protreaty and anti-treaty, effectively Christian and non-Christian Nez Perce, that has never fully healed (Josephy 2007).

 In the end, Governor Stevens secured reluctant acceptance from the leaders of the Columbia Plateau Tribes, including the Cayuse and Nez Perce, and together they signed a fourth treaty referred to as the Walla Walla Treaties of 1855.
 The Nez Perce Treaty established a reservation for the Tribe that was approximately 7.8 million acres in size (figure 2).
 In turn, the Tribe relinquished the remainder of their homeland in exchange for the promise of cash, community buildings, and provisions.
-Article 3 of the treaty stated the exclusive right of taking fish in all the streams where running through or bordering said reservation is further secured to said Indians: as also the right of taking fish at all usual and accustomed places in common with citizens of the territory and of erecting temporary buildings for curing, together with the privilege of hunting, gathering roots and berries and pasturing their horses and cattle upon open and unclaimed land.

-The signing of the Walla Walla Treaties led to a land and gold rush, which in turn triggered deadly clashes between European settlers and Indians.3 As miners and settlers continued pouring in, the treaty's inability to provide a secure reservation for the Nez Perce became obvious.
+The signing of the Walla Walla Treaties3 led to a land and gold rush, which in turn triggered deadly clashes between European settlers and Indians.
+As miners and settlers continued pouring in, the treaty's inability to provide a secure reservation for the Nez Perce became obvious.
 The government also failed on its promise to build homes, a hospital, and sawmills; to make payment for lands purchased from the Indians; or supply the promised provisions.
 Chiefs Old Joseph and Eagle-in-the-Light denounced the treaty, saying they'd been deceived by Governor Stevens and that Chief Lawyer acted illegally when he supported the treaty on behalf of all Nez Perce.
 By 1862, even Congress, now preoccupied with a U.S. Civil War, recognized the failings of the 1855 treaty and appropriated \$50,000 to negotiate a new one.

 The Nez Perce were summoned to attend a council at Lapwai on May 25, 1863.
 Of the 1,600 Nez Perce that arrived, all were followers of Lawyer and none of the non-treaty bands, including Old Joseph, White Bird, or Toohoolhoolzote were in attendance when the council opened (Josephy 2007).
-Calvin Henry Hale, the Superintendent of Indian Affairs, opened the council by explaining that he had drawn a new reservation boundary that would be ten times smaller than the 1855 boundary and that all Nez Perce bands would live together on it (figure 2).
-Tribal groups that lived outside of the
+Calvin Henry Hale,4 the Superintendent of Indian Affairs, opened the council by explaining that he had drawn a new reservation boundary that would be ten times smaller than the 1855 boundary and that all Nez Perce bands would live together on it (figure 2).
+Tribal groups that lived outside of the new reservation boundary, which included Old Joseph's and several other Nez Perce bands, would have to relinquish their homelands and move to the smaller reservation.
+Hale considered the Nez Perce a single tribe with Chief Lawyer as their spokesman, so persuading Lawyer and his followers to accept the treaty became his primary goal.
+Though the lands of Lawyer and his followers were within the boundary Hale proposed, Lawyer balked at the idea of sharing his homeland with the non-treaty bands forced to move in with them (Josephy 2007).